leiocai/ZDFlatSwitch/README.md

 ## License

-AIFlatSwitch is released under the MIT license.
+ZDFlatSwitch is released under the MIT license.
 See LICENSE for details.